Salmon-Challis National Forest

 |Coordinates||45.183 latitude, -114.421 longitude|

-Mud Lick - Predominantly ponderosa pine intermixed with Douglas fir on north slopes.
+The fuels are predominantly ponderosa pine intermixed with Douglas fir on north slopes.
 Grass and brush dominate south slopes.
-Timber regeneration stands and heavy slash from previous fires.
+There are timber regeneration stands and heavy dead and down trees from previous fires.

 |Projected Incident Activity|

 Fire managers anticipate low growth potential with smoldering and creeping as the drying trend continues.

 Will have dry conditions through Wednesday with seasonable temperatures.
 Expect next significant precipitation event late week into the weekend.
 Precipitation today will be well south.